Chat with a voice assistant built with LiveKit and the Gemini Live API

 Usage with separate TTS

-configuration.
+You can combine Gemini Live API and a separate TTS instance to build a half-cascade architecture.
 This configuration allows you to gain the benefits of realtime speech comprehension while maintaining complete control over the speech output.

-from google.genai.types import Modalitysession = AgentSession(llm=google.beta.realtime.RealtimeModel(modalities=[Modality.TEXT]),tts=cartesia.TTS(),)
+from google.genai.types import Modalitysession = AgentSession(llm=google.realtime.RealtimeModel(modalities=[Modality.TEXT]),tts="cartesia/sonic-3",)

 Additional resources